Troubling issues with Indonesia’s healthcare

 Indonesia is troubled by a high rate of corruption throughout the country’s public sector, and the healthcare system is no exception.
 Doctors’ priorities are not always based on the level of urgency but rather the price on offer.
 Despite healthcare belonging to a universal healthcare system, a gap in care between the rich and poor is therefore still evident in Indonesia.

 Corruption in the public healthcare system in Indonesia is largely a result of the low wages that doctors receive.
 The private healthcare system has virtually no corruption, with wages typically being much higher.
 It’s advisable that expats seek out private healthcare when living in Indonesia, but be prepared for the higher costs associated.
-Private health insurance like Cigna Global is recommended, which will cover the costs and keep you protected if you leave the country as well.
+Private health insurance is recommended, which will cover the costs and keep you protected if you leave the country as well.

 Poor quality of public health services